core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Counter Signature Algorithm ## {#ssec-common-context-cs-alg}

-Counter Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see Sections 3.2 and 3.3 of {{I-D.ietf-cose-countersign}}).
+Counter Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see Sections 3.2 and 3.3 of {{I-D.ietf-cose-countersign}}), when messages are protected using the group mode (see {{mess-processing}}).

 This parameter is immutable once the Common Context is established.
 Counter Signature Algorithm MUST take value from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
 The value is associated to a COSE key type, specified in the "Capabilities" column of the Registry.
 COSE capabilities for algorithms are defined in Section 8 of {{I-D.ietf-cose-rfc8152bis-algs}}.

 The EdDSA signature algorithm and the elliptic curve Ed25519 {{RFC8032}} are mandatory to implement.
-For endpoints that support the pairwise mode, the ECDH-SS + HKDF-256 algorithm specified in Section 6.3.1 of {{I-D.ietf-cose-rfc8152bis-algs}} and the X25519 curve {{RFC7748}} are also mandatory to implement.
 If elliptic curve signatures are used, it is RECOMMENDED to implement deterministic signatures with additional randomness as specified in {{I-D.mattsson-cfrg-det-sigs-with-noise}}.

 ### Counter Signature Parameters ## {#ssec-common-context-cs-params}